-Revenue Category Nature of goods and services When obligations typically satisfied Payment terms Returns/Refunds/ Warranties Timing of revenue recognition Rates General Rates Over time Payment dates None When rates notice is adopted by Council during the year issued Specified area rates Rates charge for Over time Payment dates Refund in event When rates notice is specific defined purpose adopted by Council during the year monies are unspent issued Service charges Charge for specific Over time Payment dates Refund in event When rates notice is service adopted by Council during the year monies are unspent issued Grant contracts with customers Community events, minor facilities, research, design, planning evaluation and services Over time Fixed terms transfer of funds based on agreed milestones and reporting • Output method based on project milestones and/or completion date matched to performance obligations as inputs are shared Grants, subsidies or contributions for the construction of non-financial assets Construction or acquisition of recognisable non- financial assets to be controlled by the local government Over time Fixed terms transfer of funds based on agreed milestones and reporting - Output method based on project milestones and/or completion date matched to performance obligations as inputs are shared Grants with no contractual commitments General appropriations and contributions with no specific contractual commitments No obligations Not applicable Not applicable When assets are controlled Licences/ Registrations/ Approvals Building, planning, development and animal management, having the same nature as a licence Single point in time Full payment prior to issue None On payment and issue of the licence, registration or approval Waste management collections regardless of naming.
-Kerbside collection service Over time Payment on an annual basis in advance None Output method based on regular weekly and fortnightly period as proportionate to collection service Waste management entry fees Waste treatment, recycling and disposal service at disposal sites Single point in time Payment in advance at gate or on normal trading terms if credit provided None Airport landing charges Permission to use facilities and runway Single point in time Monthly in arrears None On landing/departure event Fees and charges for other goods and services Cemetery services, library fees, reinstatements and private works Single point in time Payment in full in advance None Output method based on provision of service or completion of works Sale of stock Aviation fuel, kiosk and visitor centre stock Single point in time In full in advance, on 15 day credit Refund for faulty goods Output method based on goods
+Hatare or goods and Which obligations rtotal no/itoranao/ Tilling of Tovellac Revenue Category services typically satisfied Payment terms Warranties recognition Rates General Rates Over time Payment dates None When rates notice is adopted by Council issued during the year Specified area rates Rates charge for Over time Payment dates Refund in event When rates notice is specific defined adopted by Council monies are unspent issued purpose during the year momoo aro anoponi 100000 Service charges Charge for specific Over time Payment dates Refund in event When rates notice is Service charges service Over time adopted by Council monies are unspent issued Service monies are unspent issueu 0 0 0 during the year 0 Outrout mostly and house d Grant contracts with customers Community events, minor facilities, Over time Fixed terms transfer of funds based on agreed Output method based on project milestones customers research, design, milestones and project not complete and/or completion planning evaluation reporting date matched to and services reporting performance and services obligations as inputs are shared are snared Grants, subsidies or Construction or Over time Fixed terms transfer of Output method based contributions for the acquisition of funds based on agreed project not complete on project milestones construction of non-financial recognisable non- milestones and and/or completion assets financial assets to be reporting date matched to controlled by the local performance government obligations as inputs are shared Grants with no contractual General appropriations No obligations Not applicable Not applicable When assets are commitments and contributions with controlled no specific contractual commitments Licences/ Registrations/ Building, planning, Single point in time Full payment prior to None On payment and Approvals development and issue issue of the licence, animal management, registration or having the same approval nature as a licence regardless of naming.
+Waste management Kerbside collection Over time Payment on an annual None Output method based collections service basis in advance on regular weekly and fortnightly period as proportionate to collection service Waste management entry Waste treatment, Single point in time Payment in advance at None fees recycling and disposal Origie point in time gate or on normal None 1663 service at disposal trading terms if credit sites provided 51.00 provided Airport landing charges Permission to use Single point in time Monthly in arrears None On landing/departure facilities and runway event Fees and charges for other Cemetery services, Single point in time Payment in full in None Output method based goods and services library fees, - J-F advance on provision of J 22.
+7.000 reinstatements and service or completion private works of works Sale of stock Aviation fuel, kiosk and Single point in time In full in advance, on Refund for faulty Output method based visitor centre stock 3 - 1 15 day credit goods on goods •